 Keep Circulating the Tapes: Fans of this film have done this to VHS copies of the original workprint for years.
 The workprint was made by Williams just before he lost rights, and was the only way to see the true version of the film.
 Now you can just download the Recobbled Cut, or watch it on YouTube.

 Magnum Opus: Richard Williams referred to this as such repeatedly during its production.
-Unfortunately, what followed led to it being an Old Shame for him instead.
-As such, he refuses to discuss the film.
+Unfortunately, what followed led to it being an Old Shame for him instead, at least until recent years.

 Missing Episode: The rights were bought out by The Completion Bond Company with 15 mins. of the film incomplete after Williams' bond-holder demanded a halt to production.
 Disney had a competing production, Aladdin in the works, so the remains of the film were farmed out to an overseas animation sweatshop and released in a handful of theaters.